PeaWagon/HappyFlask/README.md

 - [Werkzeug](http://werkzeug.pocoo.org/) - A Flask framework that implements WSGI for handling requests.
 - [Bootstrap 4](https://getbootstrap.com/) - An open source design system for HTML, CSS, and JS.
 - [Jinja2](http://jinja.pocoo.org/docs/2.10/) - A templating language for Python, used by Flask.

-# Code of Conduct

-We enforce a Code of Conduct for all maintainers and contributors of this Guide.
-Read more in [CONDUCT.md](https://github.com/MLH/mlh-hackathon-flask-starter/blob/master/docs/CONDUCT.md).

 # License